nadiraeka/nadiraeka/README.md

 ## About Me

-Statistics student at Universitas Indonesia with a strong interest in **Data Analysis and Data Science**.
+Final year undergraduate Statistics student at Universitas Indonesia with a strong interest in **Data Analysis and Data Science**.
 I have worked on various projects and participated in several data competitions that helped me build hands-on experience in analyzing data, developing models, and generating insights.
 A fast learner with strong analytical skills who enjoy working on data-driven challenges.

 ## Skills